cloudutsukpilot/sakharams.github.io/_posts/devops/orchestration/arm/2021-01-01-azure-resource-manager.md

 ---
 layout: post
 title: Introduction to Azure Resource Manager(ARM)
-categories: [devops, orchestration, ARM]
+categories: [devops, orchestration, arm]
-tags: [DevOps, Orchestration, ARM]
+tags: [DevOps, Orchestration, Azue Resource Manager(ARM]
 ---

 Azure Resource Manager (ARM) is a powerful orchestration service provided by Microsoft Azure.
 It allows you to deploy, manage, and organize your Azure resources in a declarative manner.
 In this blog post, we will explore the key concepts and benefits of using ARM.